sathira10/oop-exam/part1_dotnet_framework/readme.md

     }
 }
 ```

-* The `Main` method is the entry point for the compiler
 * C# programs in Visual Studio are structured as "solutions"
 * Each solution can have multiple "projects"
 * Every individual project becomes it's own assembly (`.dll`)